Velta Ruke-Dravina: Biography

 Velta Tatjana Ruke was born on 25 January 1917 in Valmiera.
 She grew up in Latvia, graduating from Riga Secondary School No 2, and from the Department of Baltic Philology at the Faculty of Philology and Philosophy of the University of Latvia in 1939.

 From 1938 and during World War II, Ruke-Dravina pursued doctoral studies in comparative Indo-European language research, but was not allowed to complete the studies as public defense of a thesis in this subject was not allowed in the German-fortified Latvia.
 She worked for a while as a lecturer in phonetics and served as an assistant to the linguist Jānis Endzelīns.
 She was involved in a number of projects associated with land-targeting and place-name research at the Latvian language archive.

 In the autumn of 1944, Ruke-Dravina and her husband, like many others, fled to Sweden.
 She continued her academic activities, initially at Lund University, where she taught in Baltic languages in the 1950s, and later at Stockholm University, where she earned a licentiate degree in Slavic languages in 1954, and defended her doctorate in 1959 (Diminutive im Lettischen).

 Between 1948 and 1970, Ruke-Dravina worked as a lecturer at the University of Lund, where she was an associate professor in Baltic and Slavic languages.
-Later, she continued her career at the University of Stockholm, first as an associate professor in Slavic languages, then as an assistant professor of general linguistics, and finally as a regular professor in Baltic languages.
-She became the chair of the Department of Baltic Language and Literature at the Institute of Slavs and Balts at the University of Stockholm before 1984.
+Later, she continued her career at the Stockholm University, first as an associate professor in Slavic languages, then as an assistant professor of general linguistics, and finally as a regular professor in Baltic languages.
+She became the chair of the Department of Baltic Language and Literature at the Institute of Slavs and Balts at the Stockholm University before 1984.
 She was also a guest lecturer at universities in different countries.
 After retiring in 1983, Helge Rinholm became her successor.